-- 1. The permittee shall report monitoring results on Discharge Monitoring Report (DMR) forms supplied by ADEQ, to the extent that the results may be entered on the forms.
-The permittee shall submit results of all monitoring required by this permit in a format that will allow direct comparison with the limitations and requirements of this permit.
-If no discharge occurs during a reporting period, the permittee shall specify "No discharge" on the DMR.
-The results of all discharge analyses conducted during the monitoring period shall be included in determinations of the monthly average and daily maximums reported on the DMRs if the analyses were by methods specified in Part II.A above, as applicable. - 2.
+- 1. The Permittee shall report monitoring results on Discharge Monitoring Report (DMR) to the ADEQ electronic submission portal myDEQ.
+The Permittee shall submit results of all monitoring required by this permit in a format that will allow direct comparison with the limitations and requirements of this permit.
+If no discharge occurs during a reporting period, the Permittee shall specify "No discharge" on the DMR.
+The results of all discharge analyses conducted during the monitoring period shall be included in determinations of the daily maximums reported on the DMRs if the analyses were by methods specified in Part II.A above, as applicable. - 2.
 DMRs and attachments are to be submitted by the 28th day of the month following the end of a monitoring period.
-For example, if the monitoring period ends January 31st, the permittee shall submit the DMR by February 28th.
-The permittee shall electronically submit all compliance monitoring data and reports using the myDEQ electronic portal provided by ADEQ.
-The reports required to be electronically submitted include, but are not limited to, the following: - Discharge Monitoring Reports - Whole Effluent Toxicity (WET) reports - Original copies of laboratory results - Ammonia data logs (if applicable) - AZPDES discharge flow records (if applicable) - Method detection limit studies (if applicable) - Bench sheets or similar documentation for field testing parameters (if applicable) - 3.
-If requested to participate, the permittee shall submit the results of the annual NPDES DMR/QA Study to ADEQ and ADHS for all laboratories used in monitoring compliance with this permit by December 31st of each year.
-The permittee shall also conduct any proficiency testing required by the NPDES DMR-QA Study for those parameters listed in the study that the permittee analyzes in house or tests in the field at the time of sampling (these parameters may include pH and total residual chlorine).
+For example, if the monitoring period ends January 31st, the Permittee shall submit the DMR by February 28th.
+The Permittee shall electronically submit all compliance monitoring data and reports using the myDEQ electronic portal provided by ADEQ.
+The reports required to be electronically submitted include, but are not limited to, the following:

+- a.
+Discharge Monitoring Reports

+- b.
+Original copies of laboratory results

+- c.
+AZPDES discharge flow records

+- d.
+Method detection limit studies

+- e.
+Bench sheets or similar documentation for field testing parameters

+- 3. If requested to participate, the Permittee shall submit the results of the annual NPDES DMR/QA Study to ADEQ and ADHS for all laboratories used in monitoring compliance with this permit by December 31st of each year.
+The Permittee shall also conduct any proficiency testing required by the NPDES DMR-QA Study for those parameters listed in the study that the Permittee analyzes in house or tests in the field at the time of sampling (these parameters may include pH and total residual chlorine).
 All results of the NPDES DMR-QA Study shall be submitted to the email and addresses listed below, or submit by any other alternative mode as specified by ADEQ:

-Arizona Department of Environmental Quality Email: AZPDES@azdeq.gov
+Arizona Department of Environmental Quality

+Email: AZPDES@azdeq.gov

-Arizona Department of Health Services Attn: Office of Laboratory Licensure and Certification 250 N 17th Avenue Phoenix, AZ 85007
+Arizona Department of Health Services Attn: Office of Laboratory Licensure and Certification 250 North 17th Avenue Phoenix, AZ 85007

-- 4. For the purposes of reporting, the permittee shall use the Limit of Quantitation. - 5.
-For parameters with Daily Maximum Limits or Daily Maximum Assessment Levels in this permit, the permittee shall review the results of all samples collected during the reporting period and report as follows:
+- 4. For the purposes of reporting, the Permittee shall use the Limit of Quantitation. - 5.
+For parameters with Daily Maximum Limits in this permit, the Permittee shall review the results of all samples collected during the reporting period and report as follows: